-Despite missing over a month at the beginning of the season, Fister is having a good year, even if like Norris his ERA seems likely to rise a bit.
+Despite missing over a month at the beginning of the season, Fister is having a good year, even if his peripherals suggest that he and Strasburg should swap ERAs.
 His strikeout rate isn't what it was in the AL, dropping from around league-average to well below that, but his walk rate has dropped enough to more or less compensate.
 Still, he's benefiting from some good fortune, with a .262 BABiP (career: .295) and a high strand rate (80.8%; league average: 73%).
 The righty throws mostly sinkers, especially to same-handed hitters.
 He'll use cutters, curves, and splitters in equal proprortion to round things out against righties, while lefties see a few more splitters and fewer sinkers.